nicolasdugue/DirectedLouvain/README.md

 **Display communities information**

-The following command displays information on the tree structure (number of hierarchical levels and nodes per level):
+The following command displays information on the tree structure (number of hierarchical levels and nodes per level) and is equivalent to using option `-l -1`:

     ./bin/hierarchy graph.tree